Kelechi-Okorie/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

 File 5-filter_cities.py - a script that takes in the name of a state and lists all the cities of that state
 File model_state.py - A state class/model for mapping to the states table in the db
 File 7-model_state_fetch_all.py - lists all State objects from the db
 File 8-model_state_fetch_first.py - fetches the first state in the states table
+File 9-model_state_filter_a.py - lists all State objects that contains the letter 'a'